 CAMERA MAMIYA 645 PRO FILM KODAK EKTAR 100

 Weekend arrives.
 My wife is working.
 It's just me and the cat.
 So I look outside: Overcast skies, no rain.
 I have about a two-hour window before the sun comes out.
 So I grab my film gear and head north on Interstate 5.
 I bring one roll of film: Kodak Ektar 100.
 Fifteen exposures.
 That should be enough.
 My first stop is an automotive shop in Mount Vernon, Wash.
 Junker cars are parked outside, including the old Chevy below.
 A week earlier I had shot it with a 35mm Nikon F5.
 But I was careless, brushing my bare leg against the rusty bumper of a beater behind me (it was shorts weather).
 It drew blood and I got a tetanus shot the next day.
-My second trip was scar-free.
 The barn near Silvana was my next stop.
 I paused to listen to songbirds.
-I shot the abandoned tracks near a farm in Stanwood.
+I shot the abandoned tracks next to a Stanwood farm.